FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Abstract

 \section{Abstract}

-LiDAR segmentation is crucial for autonomous driving systems.
-The recent range-view approaches are promising for real-time processing.
-However, they suffer inevitably from corrupted contextual information and rely heavily on post-processing techniques for prediction refinement.
-In this work, we propose a simple yet powerful \textbf{FRNet} that restores the contextual information of the range image pixels with corresponding frustum LiDAR points.
-Firstly, a frustum feature encoder module is used to extract per-point features within the frustum region, which preserves scene consistency and is crucial for point-level predictions.
-Next, a frustum-point fusion module is introduced to update per-point features hierarchically, which enables each point to extract more surrounding information via the frustum features.
-Finally, a head fusion module is used to fuse features at different levels for final semantic prediction.
-Extensive experiments on four popular LiDAR segmentation benchmarks under various task setups demonstrate our superiority.
-FRNet achieves competitive performance while maintaining high efficiency.
-The code is publicly available.
+LiDAR segmentation has become a crucial component of advanced autonomous driving systems.
+Recent range-view LiDAR segmentation approaches show promise for real-time processing.
+However, they inevitably suffer from corrupted contextual information and rely heavily on post-processing techniques for prediction refinement.
+In this work, we propose \textbf{FRNet}, a simple yet powerful method aimed at restoring the contextual information of range image pixels using corresponding frustum LiDAR points.
+First, a frustum feature encoder module is used to extract per-point features within the frustum region, which preserves scene consistency and is critical for point-level predictions.
+Next, a frustum-point fusion module is introduced to update per-point features hierarchically, enabling each point to extract more surrounding information through the frustum features.
+Finally, a head fusion module is used to fuse features at different levels for final semantic predictions.
+Extensive experiments conducted on four popular LiDAR segmentation benchmarks under various task setups demonstrate the superiority of FRNet.
+Notably, FRNet achieves 73.3\% and 82.5\% mIoU scores on the testing sets of SemanticKITTI and nuScenes.
+While achieving competitive performance, FRNet operates 5 times faster than state-of-the-art approaches.
+Such high efficiency opens up new possibilities for more scalable LiDAR segmentation.
+The code has been made publicly available at \url{https://github.com/Xiangxu-0103/FRNet}.